Tag: Solana

 Recent strength in altcoins like Solana and Cardano — while Bitcoin and Ethereum consolidate — is often misread as the start of a new bull phase.

+It is not.
+It reflects a macro vacuum.
 In the absence of major fiscal shocks or monetary regime shifts — as outlined in Why QE and QT No Longer Work — speculative capital rotates into localized narratives rather than systemic trades.

 “Solana’s equity takeover” fits this pattern perfectly.